D0men1c0/ISSR_Darkweb/README.md

 To gain an overview of the topics discussed, the `thread` field was analyzed first.
 Various approaches such as TF-IDF, LDA, and Zero-shot classification were used, and a class was developed that combined Sentence Transformer with t-SNE, PCA, and k-means.
 However, these methods did not yield optimal results.<br> Therefore, the BERTopic library was employed, which, thanks to its modularity, enabled the analysis of text by applying different strategies including Sentence BERT, c-TFIDF, KeyBERTInspired, introducing diversity with custom classes, and using UMAP for dimensionality reduction and HDBSCAN for clustering.
 Subsequently, Zero-shot classification was applied to the topic names.

-This comprehensive approach resulted in two baselines:
+This comprehensive approach resulted in two baselines with Dread forums:

 - One with 7 macro clusters (general topics)
 - Another with 68 clusters (aiming to identify as many relevant topics as possible while avoiding micro clusters)